CognitiveScale/cortex-fabric-examples/cdata-jdbc-connector-template/README.md

 - cortex-cli 2.0.x
 - Docker

+### Developer Notes (Local environment setup for updating example):
+- Java 1.8 (confirm with checking `javac -version`, as we need JDK for development)
+- Gradle will be downloaded in not installed

 Uses hikari but doesn't parse the extra params CDATA has../CDATA specific plugin, require extra parsing for CData params.

 ### Contents: